top of page

 Tom & Corey at a job site.

-One opportunity within the Alumni Program is the I Believe Program is a paid training initiative that helps youth explore their strengths, interests, and dreams for the future.
+One opportunity within the Alumni Program is the I Achieve Program, which includes a paid training initiative that helps youth learn and practice job skills in partnership with career coaches.
 Corey took full advantage of this opportunity.
-Considering a career where he could work with his hands, Corey expressed an interest in fields like carpentry and welding.
-To help him explore those possibilities, the I Believe staff set Corey up with Tom, an experienced general contractor, for a job-shadowing experience tailored to Corey.
+A graduate of the I Believe program, Corey knew he wanted to work with his hands and explore fields like carpentry and welding.
+Bolder Options staff set Corey up with Tom, an experienced general contractor, to be his career coach.
+They hit it off right away!
+After completing the I Achieve program, Tom invited his new pal to meet up in person for a job-shadowing day tailored to Corey's interests.

 Learning the Trades: A Hands-On Introduction